The Captain's Quarter

 - Ground floor

-- sitting/dining room with open fire, kitchen, 1 double bedroom with 6' bed which can also be a twin on request, bathroom with shower (with folding seat).
+- sitting/dining room with multi-fuel stove, kitchen, 1 double bedroom with 6' bed which can also be a twin on request, bathroom with shower (with folding seat).

 Heating: Night storage heating and convector heating included.